algosup/2024-2025-project-3-quickest-path-team-4/technicalSpecification/technicalSpecifications.md

 ### Data Integrity Verification

-Verify whether the graph is a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) that is free of loops.
+Verify whether the graph is a [Directed Acyclic Graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph) free of loops.

 Verify that the graph is fully connected and allows navigating between two landmarks.